13

 – user8119

-Apr 11, 2014 at 6:01
+Commented Apr 11, 2014 at 6:01

 • I'm don't think this really answers the question either - "Scientifically, why do they say to do compound exercises to get massive, rather than isolation exercises?"
-May 2, 2014 at 15:30
+Commented May 2, 2014 at 15:30

 • Meant a person should use compounds first as they allow you to go heavy.
 Then use iso after in a higher rep range for sarcoplasmic growth.
 Just how i train.
 Keeps it simple and not so mind draining.
 Basically use both if u want a great bod.
 I always think use compounds for low heavy reps as a base higher reps for isolation as the finishing moves or touches.
 My first response made no sense once I re read it.
 My bad.
 And why wouldn't anyone use isolation a lifts especially for arms and any area that is a secondary muscle during a compound movement.